cs31415/cs31415.github.io/writings/Northern California Diary.md

 We leave at 5:45 for the [‘83](https://en.wikipedia.org/wiki/83_(film)) movie which is at 6:30pm at Century Cinemas 16 in Mountain View.
 Only Mamaji is joining us.
 Rasika is going to a wedding reception and Usha Mami isn’t interested.

 Reach Marriott Residence Inn at San Mateo at around 9:30.
 It is a suite with a sofa, living area, full kitchen and writing table.
 It is basically a studio apartment.
+Shonu says she wouldn't mind living here.

 #### 27th December 2021: